knassar702/awesome-linux-minimalism/README.md

 ✅ **Instead use**  <br>
 - Otter Browser - Lightweight browers with simple GUI
+- Netsurf - Lightweight browers with simple GUI
-- Qutebrowser - Lightweight/Customizable Browser
+- Midori - ightweight browers with simple GUI
 - Nyxt - Lightweight/keyboard-driven (vi, Emacs, or CUA style)/fully programmable/privacy conscious/power user friendly Browser
 - Lynx - (Terminal Base) you can use it if you want to search for static pages like https://suckless.org